0xSero/partisia-docs/docs/smart-contracts/integration/integrating-to-partisia-as-an-exchange.md

 ![blocks response](partisia-as-an-exchange-screenshots/blocksReponse.png)

 This block has no transactions, so we will look at the parent block instead.
-This requires adding a "block_identifier" to our request—namely that of the parent block—but is otherwise straightforward.
+This requires adding a "block_identifier" to our request — namely that of the parent block — but is otherwise straightforward.
 The transaction we are looking for will show up under "other_transactions".

 ## Looking up transactions